 Pictures of properties are the bait realtors use to bring in potential clients.
 Therefore, real estate photographers play an important role in the market.
 But, how do you composite compelling pictures of properties, much like the best sellers on Air BnB?

-In this article, we will be looking at tips, to help you create outstanding pictures of properties.
+In this article, we will be looking at tips for real estate photography, to help you create outstanding pictures of properties.
 Most of these tips are used by the best real estate photographers.
 Begin using them to set yourself apart as a professional.

 - Avoid impromptu sessions

 - Visit the property before shooting